 Defining childhood experiences aka childhood trauma

 Trauma extends beyond severe, life-threatening events.
-It occurs when you experience a feeling of helplessness or powerlessness in the face of an event or situation, and your nervous system becomes overwhelmed.
-It’s not the event itself that determines whether something is traumatic, but how your body and mind process that experience.
+It occurs when you experience a feeling of helplessness or powerlessness in the face of an event or situation, and you are overwhelmed in that moment.
+The situation is simply too much for your body and mind to cope with.

 Consider a 7-year-old child losing their father.
-If the child is surrounded by a loving family who acknowledge their grief and allow the child to express their emotions freely, providing support where needed, they process the loss and are able to move on from it.
-However, if the child is told to “be strong” and “don’t cry,” or if adults are too overwhelmed to provide emotional support, the child might feel alone and unable to process their emotions.
-They suppress their feelings, and this unprocessed emotional pain becomes stored in their body as trauma.
-Later in life, reminders of their father or similar situations can trigger intense emotional responses, as if they’re reliving the original loss over and over again.
-This explains how childhood trauma can affect someone’s emotional development well into adulthood, until we have taken the time to fully process the event.
+If the child is surrounded by a loving family who acknowledge their grief and allow the child to express their emotions freely – providing support where needed – the child can process the loss and is able to move on from it.
+However, if the child is told to “be strong” and not to cry or if the child’s remaining caregivers are too overwhelmed to provide emotional support, the child might feel alone and unable to process their emotions because they simply don’t know how.
+They suppress their feelings, and this unprocessed emotional pain becomes stored in their body as an electrical charge (this is what happens when we say someone has trauma stored in their body).
+Later in life, reminders of their father can trigger intense emotional responses, as if they’re reliving the original loss over and over again.
+These aren’t simply memories, it’s the actual emotional response that is resurfacing and will keep resurfacing until the trauma is fully processed and the electrical charge is released from the body.

 The example illustrates Gabor Mate’s quote: “Trauma isn’t just about what happens to us, it’s what happens inside us as a result of what happens to us.”
 It also highlights how it plays a role that we have adequate support in processing difficult experiences.
-That when our feelings aren’t validated and we don’t receive the support we need, even seemingly minor experiences can have a lasting impact on our nervous system and emotional well-being, especially in children who have a limited capacity to process emotions due to lack of knowledge and inexperience.
+That when our feelings aren’t validated and we don’t receive the support we need, even seemingly minor experiences can have a lasting impact on our nervous system and emotional well-being – especially in children who have a limited capacity to process emotions due to lack of knowledge and inexperience.

 Specific examples: